pingcap/docs-cn/v2.1/how-to/deploy/hardware-recommendations.md

 > **Note**:
 >
-> - In the test environment, the TiDB and PD can be deployed on the same server.
+> - In the test environment, the TiDB and PD instances can be deployed on the same server.
 > - For performance-related test, do not use low-performance storage and network hardware configuration, in order to guarantee the correctness of the test result.
+> - For the TiKV server, it is recommended to use NVMe SSDs to ensure faster reads and writes.
 > - The TiDB server uses the disk to store server logs, so there are no special requirements for the disk type and capacity in the test environment.

 ### Production environment